Where to Stay on Tioman Island: Village by Village

 Tekek is Tioman’s main settlement and the ferry arrival point for boats from Mersing and Tanjung Gemok.
 It has the island’s ATM (at the Berjaya resort area — confirm it is working before relying on it), the airport, petrol station, and the most shops selling basics.
 The beach is workable but less attractive than Salang or ABC.

 Berjaya Tioman Resort — the island’s only large hotel — is located between Tekek and ABC.
 This is the only resort-style property with a pool, multiple restaurants, water sports, and international booking coverage.
-Rooms run RM400–900 per night.
+Rooms run MYR 400–900 per night.
 The surrounding infrastructure (including the ATM) exists largely because of the Berjaya, making Tekek useful even for non-guests who need cash or supplies.

 Juara (East Coast, Best for Isolation)